NewAlexandria/leadership_readme/questions-and-answers/personal-inventory.md

 * Bring documentation and data to support your points
 * Take time to thoroughly explain your idea
 * Minimize the amount of open-ended questions

+## Personal Mission

+“I will [action] for [audience] by [skills] to [desired result].”

+An outline for reflecting on [what a personal mission statement could be composed of](https://www.indeed.com/career-advice/career-development/personal-mission-statement-examples)